Fullaxx/biglybt/README.md

 docker pull fullaxx/biglybt
 ```
 ## Volume Options
-Input: Drop your torrents in /srv/docker/biglybt/in/autoload/
+Input: Drop your torrents/magnets in /srv/docker/biglybt/in/autoload/
 ```
 -v /srv/docker/biglybt/in:/in
 ```